 Grab a rigid wire brush and sweep all the filth, dirt, dust, and debris off the blade.
-If the wire brush doesn’t remove the debris, use coarse sandpaper and clean the blades gently.
+If the wire brush doesn’t remove the debris, use coarse sandpaper, and clean the blades gently.

 Step 5: Prepare the Angle Grinder

 To grind the blade, you will have to fit a grinding stone disk in the grinder.
 Though you could also use sandpapers and brushes for the process, a grinding stone is a must to sharpen the metal blade.
-Before you start the procedure, wear hand gloves and safety gears such as goggles or eye masks to keep your eyes safe from the flying sparks.
+Before you start the procedure, wear hand gloves and safety gear such as goggles or eye masks to keep your eyes safe from the flying sparks.

 Step 6: Run the Angle Grinder Along the Edges of the Blade

 The next step is to hold the device at a 90-degree angle with the edge of the blade.
 Start operating the angle grinder along the thin edges of the blade to settle any scratch or nicks that are formed when your blade hit rocks.
 Make sure that angle grinder takes out the metal super fast.
 It is, therefore, advisable to run it efficiently and cut off little at a time.